XsLangley/CoCoS-AAAI2022/README.md

 This is the code repository of **AAAI 2022** paper 'CoCoS: Enhancing Semi-Supervised Learning on Graphs with Unlabeled Data via Contrastive Context Sharing'.
 CoCos is an enhancement technique for GNN-based models.
 It aims to improve GNN's representation capacity and performance when labeled nodes are scarce in a given dataset.
-Then main task is for node classifications.
+The main task is for node classifications.
 The information of the corresponding paper is as follows:

 > Authors: Siyue Xie, Da Sun Handason Tam and Wing Cheong Lau